In-Demand Leadership Skills for Today’s Workforce

 Creative thinking

 Creative thinking is taking the initiative, generating new ideas, and developing original perspectives.
 Creativity is frequently linked to the quality of the thinking environment.
 There needs to be time and space allocated to creation.
-Given the correct environment, developing associated skills such as lateral thinking can help with thinking outside the box and inventing novel solutions.
+Given the correct environment, developing associated skills such as lateral thinking and mind mapping can help with thinking outside the box and inventing novel solutions.

 Decision-making